-- the timing and success or failure of clinical trials for our product candidates or competing product candidates, or any other change in the competitive landscape of our industry, including consolidation among our competitors or partners; - our ability to successfully recruit and retain subjects for clinical trials, and any delays caused by difficulties in such efforts; - our ability to obtain marketing approval for our product candidates, and the timing and scope of any such approvals we may receive; - the timing and cost of, and level of investment in, research and development activities relating to our product candidates, which may change from time to time; - the cost of manufacturing our product candidates, which may vary depending on the difficulty of manufacture, quantity of production and the terms of our agreements with manufacturers; - our ability to attract, hire and retain qualified personnel; - expenditures that we will or may incur to develop additional product candidates; - the level of demand for our product candidates should they receive approval, which may vary significantly; - the risk/benefit profile, cost and reimbursement policies with respect to our product candidates, if approved, and existing and potential future therapeutics that compete with our product candidates; - general market conditions or extraordinary external events, such as recessions or the COVID-19 pandemic; - the changing and volatile U.S. and global economic environments; and - future accounting pronouncements or changes in our accounting policies.
+- the timing and success or failure of clinical trials for our product candidates or competing product candidates, or any other change in the competitive landscape of our industry, including consolidation among our competitors or partners; - our ability to successfully recruit and retain subjects for clinical trials, and any delays caused by difficulties in such efforts; - our ability to obtain marketing approval for our product candidates, and the timing and scope of any such approvals we may receive; - our ability to secure a proper pricing and reimbursement for the products authorized and a positive recommendation by health technology bodies; - the timing and cost of, and level of investment in, research and development activities relating to our product candidates, which may change from time to time; - the cost of manufacturing our product candidates, which may vary depending on the difficulty of manufacture, quantity of production and the terms of our agreements with manufacturers; - our ability to attract, hire and retain qualified personnel; - expenditures that we will or may incur to develop additional product candidates; - the level of demand for our product candidates should they receive approval, which may vary significantly; - the risk/benefit profile, cost and reimbursement policies with respect to our product candidates, if approved, and existing and potential future therapeutics that compete with our product candidates; - general market conditions or extraordinary external events, such as recessions or the COVID-19 pandemic; - the changing and volatile U.S. and global economic environments; and - future accounting pronouncements or changes in our accounting policies.